I think we can all agree:

 Equally when someone subscribes they get taken to a page which asks them to circle me on Google+

-What all of this creates is a self-supporting eco system of social signals across the entire site.
+What all of this creates is a self-supporting eco system of social signals.

 It offers multiple opportunities to extract value from users over and above affiliate clicks and sales.